SMSF Custodian Bare Trust Deed

 How do you make the SMSF Bare Trust Bank-Ready?

 Lenders are defensive.
-They look for reasons to reject risky loan applications.
+They look for reasons to reject loan applications.
 If your Custodian Deed gives the Trustee too much power, the Bank’s legal team rejects it.

 Standard bare-trust deeds fail because they are “active” trusts.